|Pilot F/O Hector Charles Munro, 10941 (MIA / KIA)

 During 1948 another RAAF team searched the Sanga River area for the two lost Boomerangs.
 No trace of either the pilot or aircraft was found.

 Munro was officially declared dead the day of the mission.
-He is listed as missing on Panel 6 at the Lae War Memorial.
+He is memorialized at Lae War Cemetery on the Lae Memorial, panel 6.